cuwfnguyen/milvus/README.md

-# Docker Milvus Setup and Running the Project
+# Milvus Setup and Running the Project

 ## Docker Milvus Installation